rehierl/abstract-properties/04-order-theory/0-x-part-lin-extension.md

 ```

 Note that the edge `bRd` is however still an edge in the underlying order
 relation.
-It simply is no longer an edge in the visual transitive reduction
+It simply is no longer an edge in transitive reduction that is
-that is being visualized.
+being visualized.

 <!-- ======================================================================= -->